 The leg press is not a compound exercise.
 Rather, it’s an isolating exercise that targets the quads and calves.

-Why Can I Leg Press More Than Squat at the Gym?
+Why Can I Lift More on the Leg Press Than When Squatting at the Gym?

 When someone pushes a weight on a typical 45 degree angle leg press, they only actually push 70% of the weight.
 Plus, a squat is a more complicated motion that relies on many supporting muscles and also has to lift the weight of the upper body.
 It’s normal to leg press two or three times what a person can squat.